Kwpolska/django-expenses/README.rst

     urlpatterns = [
         # ...
         path('expenses/', include(expenses.urls)),
+        # for Sync API:
         path('__oauth__/', include('oauth2_provider.urls', namespace='oauth2_provider')),
     ]

 If you intend to use the API, OAuth applications can be set up at ``/_oauth/applications/``.
-(If you don’t, the endpoints won’t do anything without it.)

-base template
+Base template
 ~~~~~~~~~~~~~

 Expenses expects you to have a ``base.html`` template in your template root.
 A